 In some cases, students dismissed from Northeastern University for low scholastic achievement may be eligible to appeal to the CSSH Academic Standing Committee for re-entry (Dismissal Override status).
-In general, students may not appeal for re-entry for the semester immediately following dismissal: A minimum of a fall, spring, or summer (summer 1 and 2) term under dismissal status is required.
+In general, students may not appeal for re-entry for the semester immediately following dismissal: A minimum of a fall, or spring term under dismissal status is required.

 Students who are eligible to appeal to CSSH follow a two-part process:

 - The student completes the CSSH Academic Dismissal Appeal Form.

 - The student provides supporting documentation, including at minimum: A required letter of support from the chair or a faculty member of the academic program from which the student was dismissed, and—if different–from the chair or faculty member of the intended academic program.

 Possible points to discuss in the letter(s) of support include:

 - Evidence that the student sought assistance or guidance in the semester(s) leading to dismissal.

 - Willingness to accept the student into (back into) the program.